anseki/leader-line/README.md

 <script src="leader-line.min.js"></script>
 ```

-Pass two DOM elements to `LeaderLine` constructor.
+Pass two HTML elements to `LeaderLine` constructor.
 Then a leader line is drawn between those.

 ```js
 new LeaderLine(